mariamrakka/vsd-hdp/README.md

 yosys> write_verilog -noattr <name: mul2_net.v>
 ```

-Below is the screenshot of the synthesized design, note that no hardware was used as multiplying a 3-bit input by a power of two is equivalent to shifting for output:
+Below is the screenshot of the synthesized design, note that no hardware was used (no cells are synthesised) as multiplying a 3-bit input by a power of two is equivalent to shifting for output:

 <img width="453" alt="mul2" src="https://github.com/mariamrakka/vsd-hdp/assets/49097440/63af05e1-945d-4a24-862c-f97fbcd45922">